Why Antibiotics Put You at Risk for Viral Infection

 Antibiotics are pharmaceutical agents that kill bacteria.

 Viruses — on the other hand — are a different kind of bug.
 Because they are different, they remain essentially unaffected by antibiotic drugs.
 This information is important to understand, especially as the Zika virus has recently overtaken social media and the news.
-The mosquito-transmitted viral infection related to the West Nile virus and yellow fever has been declared an international public health emergency by the World Health Organization, after spreading to the Western hemisphere in 2015 following an outbreak in Brazil.
+The mosquito-transmitted viral infection related to the West Nile virus and yellow fever was declared an international public health emergency by the World Health Organization, after spreading to the Western hemisphere in 2015 following an outbreak in Brazil.

 You can’t stop the common cold or the flu with antibiotics.
 But you can make these viral infections worse.